andrew-a-hale/simple-data-pipeline/README.md

 ## Client

-Here is the data pipeline scripts that make use of the server.
-Currently there is only a Bash script, however there may be more in the future...
+Here is the data pipeline scripts that make use of the server live.

 Here is a table of the implemented features in each: